October 2023

 What’s Your Body Telling You?

 By Stephenie Craig You’re moving through life, checking off your list, achieving, getting kids to activities, contributing to the community, and working.
 You’re so busy you don’t notice when a stomachache becomes the norm, tightness in your chest becomes more continuous, and tension in your body leaves you with unexplained aches and pains regularly.
 While all physical symptoms are not necessarily a result of emotions, all emotions are expressed physically through the body.
 Your mind, thoughts, feelings and spiritual life are all deeply connected to your physical experience in your body.
 When you view your body as separate from your inner emotional life, you’re blocking an important avenue for self-awareness and personal growth.
 American culture encourages people to wear busyness and stress as badges of honor resulting in the ignoring of our body’s subtle and moderate messages regarding what needs internal attention.
 When we don’t listen to its earlier messages, the body begins to yell louder and louder until we begin to listen and tend to our daily stress and emotions.
 People begin to get increased headaches, stomach problems, chronic pain, skin irritations and hives, irritability, depression symptoms, anxiety symptoms, and other medically unexplained ailments in connection with ignoring messages from the body.
-Your body may use physical sensations to tell you things like you’re overwhelmed, it’s time to rest, slow your pace, set a boundary, reduce commitments, tend to your relationships, nourish yourself more intentionally, prioritize sleep, say “no” more often, make a new friend, make a doctor appointment, ask...
+Your body may use physical sensations to tell you things like you’re overwhelmed, it’s time to rest, slow your pace, set a boundary, reduce commitments, tend to your relationships, nourish yourself more intentionally, prioritize sleep, say “no” more often, make a new friend, make a doctor appointment,...
 Read More

 Bay County Tax Collector Sworn in as FTCA President

 Bay County Tax Collector Chuck Perdue was recently sworn in as the 78th President of the Florida Tax Collectors, Inc., the state-wide Association of Florida’s Tax Collectors.
 Perdue will have an opportunity to work with fellow tax collectors, state agency directors, and legislators on initiatives to improve systems and work processes for tax collectors to better serve Florida citizens.
 “I’m honored my colleagues have placed their trust in me to lead the organization this year.
 I have a talented board of directors and collectively we are passionate about the opportunities we have to improve relationships with state agencies and move forward with improvements to not only help our teams assisting the public, but to help the citizens we are here to serve,” said Perdue.
 Prior to his role as President, Perdue served the association as both Legislative Chairperson and most recently Treasurer.
 He looks forward to continuing the legacy of FTCA, Inc. in working on solutions to advance technology and increase customer convenience while still maintaining the security of issuing state credentials.
 Additionally, Perdue sees tax collector offices as a resource for protecting the customers they serve.
 “Tax collector offices are a first visit for most new residents to obtain their driver license and establish residency as well as annual interactions with property owners and vehicle owners,” said Perdue.
 “Our tax collector teams encounter people from all walks of life in our offices and a large cross-section of Florida residents annually.
-If our teams receive the proper training, we can...
+If our teams receive the proper training, we...
 Read More

 30a.news